MicrosoftDocs/azure-devops-docs/docs/notifications/manage-your-personal-notifications.md

 ::: moniker range="azure-devops"

 To access the Preview features options, open your profile menu.
-The profile menu appears, as shown, based on whether the **New Account Manager** feature is enabled.
+The profile menu appears, as shown, based on whether the **New account manager** feature is enabled.

 #### [New Account Manager enabled](#tab/new-account-enabled)